• Skip to main content

 You may already have seen pictures of Skógafoss waterfall, but that’s nothing compared to standing at the bottom admiring this epic beauty up close.
 The waterfall is one of the biggest in the country, looming 82 feet high, and its height makes it unique.

-If you’re up for another unique waterfall experience, Skógafoss is close to another spectacular waterfall along the south coast, Seljalandsafoss.
+Pro Tip: You should also head to another spectacular waterfall along the south coast: Seljalandsafoss.
 Here, you can walk behind the waterfall!

 Location: Skógafoss | Seljalandsafoss | Cost: Free